 Summer school is an option for those students who do not pass a course during the regular school year.
 Several schools in the area provide summer school programs and this option should be considered if a student desires to remain with his/her class and graduate on time.
-The cost of summer school is the responsibility of the student.
+Any cost of summer school is the responsibility of the student.
 This option should also be considered as selection of courses is extremely difficult once a student fails a course and falls out of course sequence.
-Students will not be allowed to "double up" due to failure. (i.e. take English 11 & 12 in one year.)
-This practice is not educationally sound and usually causes extreme stress and further failure.
-Extenuating circumstances can be brought to the principal's attention for review.